Assam constitutes panel to include Bodo villages in BTR, exclude non-Bodo settlements from region | Politics

 Assam constitutes panel to include Bodo villages in BTR, exclude non-Bodo settlements from region

-"It will also advise the government on increasing the existing 40 seats in the Bodoland Territorial Council (BTC) to 60 in the BTR, besides reorganising the constituencies," he said.
+"It will also advise the government on increasing the existing 40 seats in the Bodoland Territorial Council (BTC) to 60, besides reorganising the constituencies," he said.
 Apart from Verma, BTAD administrator Rajesh Prasad, Jayanta Basumatary of the All Bodo Students' Union (ABSU) and Dalim Gayan, representing the non-Bodos, are members of the committee, the minister said.

-Governor Jagadish Mukhi had earlier given approval for constituting the committee and renaming BTC as BTR, comprising Kokrajhar, Baksa, Chirang and Udalguri districts, Sarma said.
-Chief Minister Sarbananda Sonowal and Union Home Minister Amit Shah had recently held discussions on the speedy implementation of the Bodo Accord and steps are being taken to ensure all the clauses are implemented in a time-bound manner, he said.
+Governor Jagadish Mukhi had earlier given approval for constituting the committee and renaming BTAD as BTR, comprising Kokrajhar, Baksa, Chirang and Udalguri districts, Sarma said.
+Chief Minister Sarbananda Sonowal and Union Home Minister Amit Shah recently held discussions on the speedy implementation of the Bodo Accord and steps are being taken to ensure that all the clauses are implemented in a time-bound manner, he said.

 The state government will initiate steps next month to implement Bodo as the associate official language of Assam and create the Bodo-Kachari Welfare Territorial Council for Bodos living outside the BTR, the minister said.
 The Assam government and the Centre has also held discussions on the implementation of other clauses of the Bodo Accord and those will be announced as and when the decisions are finalised, he said.